News and Updates

 The MSEEL Project

-The MSEEL site will provide a well-documented baseline of reservoir and environmental characterization.
-Access to multiple Marcellus wells separated by sufficient time to analyze data will allow for the collection of samples and data, and the testing and demonstration of advanced technologies.
-The project’s phased approach allows for flexibility to identify and incorporate new, cost-effective technology and science focused on increasing recovery efficiency, while reducing environmental and societal impacts.
+The MSEEL site provides a well-documented baseline of reservoir and environmental characterization.
+Access to multiple Marcellus wells separated by sufficient time allows collection of samples and data, and testing advanced technologies.
+The phased approach provides flexibility to incorporate new, cost-effective solutions focused on increasing recovery efficiency while reducing environmental and societal impacts.

 The Team

-MSEEL research team is a collaborative and works overview team from West Virginia University and the Department of Energy.
+MSEEL research team collaborates across West Virginia University and the Department of Energy.

 Dr. Tim Carr